(This article was first published on 21 January 2018 and updated with the latest information)

-If learning how to invest is on your agenda this year, then understanding how Regular Shares Savings (RSS) plans work can help you kickstart your investment journey.
+If learning how to invest is on your agenda this year, then understanding how Regular Shares Savings (RSS) plans can help you kickstart your investing journey.

 What Are Regular Shares Savings (RSS) Plans?

-Offered by three brokerage firms in Singapore, RSS plans allow investors to start investing in the Singapore Exchange (SGX) from as little as $100 a month.
+Offered by four brokerage firms in Singapore, RSS plans allow investors to start investing in the Singapore Exchange (SGX) and beyond from as little as $100 a month.
 For more information, you can check out the RSS Plans landing page on the SGX website.

-RSS plans are ideal for new investors with limited knowledge, savings and confidence.
-It offers an attractive alternative to investment-linked insurance policies (ILPs), as there is no minimum time commitment required, or penalties for changing your mind, as you may not be that knowledge or confident in investing to start off with.
+RSS plans are an ideal way to start for new investors with limited knowledge, savings and confidence.
+It offers an attractive alternative to investment-linked insurance policies (ILPs), as there is no minimum time commitment required, or penalties for changing your mind, as you may not be that knowledgeable or confident in investing to start off with.
 However, for the strategy to pay off, you also need to stay vested over a long-time period.

 In this article, we provide a walkthrough on how you can start investing via an RSS plan.

-Step 1: Decide The Brokerage Firm You Want To Use
+Step 1: Decide Which Brokerage Firm You Want To Use